kryptokrona/kryptokrona-docs/docs/guides/mining/XMR-Stak-Guide.md

 - Decide how much of your CPU you want to mine with (25%, 50%, 100%, etc.)

 	Sometimes during this process it's a good idea to check how much cores and threads your CPU has.
-	For example, the Ryzen 3 2200G has 4 cores and 4 threads.
+	For example, the [i5-4690k](https://ark.intel.com/content/www/us/en/ark/products/80811/intel-core-i5-4690k-processor-6m-cache-up-to-3-90-ghz.html) has 4 cores and 4 threads.

 If you want to mine with 50% of your CPU, for example, then your config would look like so:

-No tweaks on this so far, this is just the config the miner creates as a good starting point.
+No tweaks so far, this is just the config the miner creates as a good starting point.

+Example hashrate: ~1.8KH/s

 ```json
 "cpu_threads_conf" :